-As part of the investment process the Investment Manager assesses the indirect impact of the currency risks on the companies and financial instruments (including cash) that it intends to invest in and the potential for these factors to amplify or diminish Base Currency returns for a holding.
-The Fund may use the FDI described below for the purposes of hedging and to take exposure to such equity and currency risks.
+As part of the investment process the Investment Manager assesses the indirect impact of the currency, interest rate and credit risks on the companies and financial instruments (including cash) that it intends to invest in and the potential for these factors to amplify or diminish Base Currency returns for a holding.
+The Fund may use the FDI described below for the purposes of hedging and to take exposure to such equity, currency, interest rate and credit risks.